sweswe1996/smartphone-web-scraping-project/README.md

 Please respect the target website's Terms of Service, robots.txt rules, and copyright policies before performing large-scale or commercial web scraping.

 The author is not responsible for any misuse of this code.

-## Educational Purpose

-This project was developed as a Final Capstone Project for the Python Essentials for Beginners Online Course and is intended to demonstrate Python programming, web scraping, data processing, and Excel export techniques.